What parents need to know

 Is it any good?

-EVEN MONEY is a multiple-storyline drama a la Crash or an Alejandro Gonzalez Inarritu film.
-Except that here, instead of human tragedy connecting all the characters, the glue is gambling.
+EVEN MONEY is an underwhelming multiple-storyline drama a la Crash or an Alejandro Gonzalez Inarritu film.
+Here, instead of human tragedy connecting all the characters, the glue is gambling.
 None of the characters gets a winning hand, of course, but with such flat characterizations (with the exception of Clyde and Godfrey), nobody's worthy of viewers' empathy anyway.

 Families can talk about...